island-rush/K3/README.md

 -   /credits.html
 -   /troubleshoot.html

 Note there are several env variables used by the backend.
 These can be easily configured for local development within the .env file.
-The values within that file will be ignored when NODE_ENV is set to 'production', or they already exist in the environment.
+The values within that file should be ignored if they are already in the system's environment.
 Some of the default values listed below are set within this file.

 -   CD_SECTION = Course Director Section -> default is "CourseDirector"
 -   CD_LASTNAME = Course Director Last Name -> default is "Smith"